Second Passports

 Dominica has become a fixture on the ecotourism circuit for its mountain scenery, volcanically heated hot springs, and many waterfalls.
 It has one of the only two boiling lakes on the planet.
 It’s also the second oldest CBI program in existence, continuously operating since 1993.

-A Dominica passport gives you visa-free entry or permits obtaining a visa upon arrival to more than 140 countries, including all EU members, Switzerland, Singapore, and Hong Kong.
+A Dominica passport gives you visa-free entry or permits obtaining a visa upon arrival to more than 140 countries, including all EU members (other than Ireland), Switzerland, Singapore, and Hong Kong.

 Visas are required for entry to the US, UK, and Canada.